Applying for a New License (Teen Drivers) in ConnecticutPage Overview

 With your permit, you may only drive with your parent/guardian or qualified driving trainer who is at least 20 years old and has held their license for at least 4 years.
 You and your passengers must wear seat belts at all times, and you may not operate a cell phone or a handheld device at any point while behind the wheel.

 As of January 1, 2013, Connecticut requires an adult learner's permit for first-time drivers who are 18 years old and over, unless you hold a valid driver's license from another state.
 You must hold your permit for at least 90 days before you are eligible to apply for a driver’s license.

-Unlike teen applicants, those over 18 years old are NOT required to complete a classroom driver’s education course, provide any parental consent forms, or have your parent/guardian complete the 2-hour parent training.
-You WILL be required to complete the 8-hour Safe Driving Practices course.
+Unlike teen applicants, those over 18 years old are NOT required to complete a classroom driver’s education course, provide any parental consent forms, or have your parent/guardian complete the 2 hour parent training.
+You WILL be required to complete the 8 hours Safe Driving Practices course.

 Your permit will be valid for 2 years.
-With your permit, you must complete the 8-hour Safe Driving Practices course.
+With your learner's permit, you must complete the Safe Driving Practices course of 8 hours.
 When you practice driving, your trainer must be at least 20 years old and have held a driver’s license without suspensions for at least 4 years.

 After 90 days, you are eligible to apply for your driver’s license.
 You will be exempt from the waiting period of 90 days if: